 By contrast, with a self-managed payment plan, you never have that obligation.
 You can choose to skip a month during the holidays, for example, then double-up on payments later on, or not at all.
 It's all in your control -- not the bank's.

-And, lastly, if you find your bank is charging for it bi-weekly mortgage payment program, make sure to say "no" no matter what.
+And, lastly, if you find your bank is charging for its bi-weekly mortgage payment program, make sure to say "no" no matter what.
 That's just wasted money.

 Putting bi-weekly mathematics aside, the thing is, with mortgage rates low, your best alternative to the bi-weekly mortgage plan may be to get a new mortgage altogether.

 Extra payments can speed up your payoff, but not as well as taking a zero-closing cost refinance, then putting your monthly savings back to your loan balance.
-Your mortgage payment stays the same, but your loan payoff date shrinks.
+Your payment stays the same, but your loan payoff date accelerates.